-Fuel up for your final day with a hearty breakfast at at Bill Peyto’s Cafe, one of the most budget-friendly eateries in Lake Louise.
-Located at the Lake Louise HI-Hostel, keep an eye out for tasty lunch or dinner specials such as jalapeño cheddar beer soup.
+Fuel up for your final day with a hearty breakfast wrap at Trailhead Cafe, one of the most budget-friendly eateries in Lake Louise.
+Perfect for a grab-and-go breakfast to munch on the chairlift, and maximize your ski time.

 For your second Lake Louise ski day, explore different terrain, such as the famously powder-filled back bowls.
 Or, for another on-mountain adventure, fly down the hill in a donut (snow tube) at the Sunny Tube Park.